Skip to content

 - All seats of Chairpersons of Panchayats at all levels shall be reserved for the Scheduled Tribes.

-- The state government may nominate such Scheduled Tribes which have no representation in the Panchayat at the intermediate level or the Panchayat at the district level.
+- State government may nominate such Scheduled Tribes which have no representation in intermediate or district level.

-- But such nomination shall not exceed 10% of the total members to be elected in that Panchayat.
+- Such nomination shall not exceed 10% of the total members to be elected in that Panchayat.

 - The prior recommendation of the Gram Sabha or the Panchayats at the appropriate level shall be mandatory for grant of concession for the exploitation of minor minerals by auction or licence.